TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-K30-Ultra.md

 Wait a minute and you will get a gsi_rom.zip in "output" directory

-Flash it via twrp,and disabled-vbmeta.zip is a must
+Flash it via twrp, wipe data and disabled-vbmeta.zip is a must

 Magisk 23+ if you need, flash it before disabled-vbmeta.zip